Hello-rashmi/nullclass-1P-2T/README.md

 # nullclass-1P-2T
-this project is based on "Text Preprocessing using HF transformers.
+this project is based on "Text Preprocessing using HF transformers".

 The project has been proceeded in three steps: